Buy The Memory Keeper here:

 Most publishers won’t read your manuscript unless an agent represents you.
 Agents are there to help you on your road to publication.
-They help match your MS to an editor that can whip your book into tip-top shape.
-They, also, help negotiate the best deal for you and know the questions that need to be asked.
+They help match your manuscript to an editor that can whip your book into tip-top shape.
+They also help negotiate the best deal for you and know the questions that need to be asked.
 But where do you find these elusive creatures?
 One place is publishersmarketplace.com.
 Another is Query Tracker.
 I used both when I was querying.

 Helpful books on writing:

 On Writing by Stephen King, Bird by Bird by Anne Lamott, Story Genius by Lisa Cron.

 There are many, so I’m only writing about those I actually participated in.
 There are many twitter contests, so if you aren’t on twitter, now is the time to open an account and get started.
 The writing community is a very welcoming one, even if you’re a shy and introverted person such as myself.